Texas governor signs Republican-backed voting curbs decried by Biden | Politics

 Texas governor signs Republican-backed voting curbs decried by Biden

-Texas on Tuesday became the latest Republican-led state to impose voting restrictions as Governor Greg Abbott signed a law - quickly challenged in court - that he called a safeguard against cheating but President Joe Biden labeled as part of an "all-out assault" on U.S. democracy.
+Governor Greg Abbott on Tuesday made Texas the latest U.S. state to impose Republican-backed voting restrictions, signing a law that was swiftly challenged in court and criticized by President Joe Biden as part of an "all-out assault" on American democracy.

-Texas on Tuesday became the latest Republican-led state to impose voting restrictions as Governor Greg Abbott signed a law - quickly challenged in court - that he called a safeguard against cheating but President Joe Biden labeled as part of an "all-out assault" on U.S. democracy.
-During a signing ceremony in the East Texas city of Tyler, Abbott said the law is intended to combat voter fraud.
-Critics contend it is aimed at making it harder for minorities, who tend to back Democratic candidates, to cast ballots.
+Governor Greg Abbott on Tuesday made Texas the latest U.S. state to impose Republican-backed voting restrictions, signing a law that was swiftly challenged in court and criticized by President Joe Biden as part of an "all-out assault" on American democracy.
+Abbott, a Republican, said during a signing ceremony in the East Texas city of Tyler that the law is intended to combat voter fraud.
+Critics have said it will make it harder for Black and Hispanic voters - important voting blocs for Democrats - to cast ballots.

-Democratic legislators earlier fled Texas in a failed bid to stop the legislation.
-Civil rights organizations challenged the law in three separate lawsuits filed on Tuesday in federal and state court in Texas.
+During the months-long fight over the legislation, Democratic lawmakers fled the state in a failed bid to stop it.
+Now, the fight has moved into federal and state courts in Texas, as civil rights organizations challenged the law in three separate lawsuits filed on Tuesday.
 At least 18 states have enacted 30 laws https://www.brennancenter.org/our-work/research-reports/voting-laws-roundup-july-2021 restricting voting access this year, according to the Brennan Center for Justice at the New York University School of Law, following Republican former President Donald Trump's false claims that the 2020 election was stolen from him through widespread voting fraud.

 The Texas law makes it tougher to cast ballots through the mail by preventing officials from sending unsolicited mail-in ballot applications and adding new identification requirements for such voting.
 It also prohibits drive-through and 24-hour voting locations, limits early voting, empowers partisan poll-watchers and restricts who can help voters requiring assistance because of disabilities or language barriers.
 "It ensures that every eligible voter will have the opportunity to vote," Abbott said at the signing ceremony.
 "It does also, however, make sure that it is harder for people to cheat at the ballot box in Texas."